-The Long Valley Property consists of 95 contiguous, unpatented mining claims that cover an area of approximately 1,800 acres.
+At the time of preparation of the 2020 Technical report, the Long Valley Property consisted of 95 contiguous, unpatented mining claims that cover an area of approximately 1,800 acres.
+Later in 2020 KORE completed a program of staking 693 additional claims consisting of 14,104 acres to capture district scale exploration potential and resources growth targets that trended off the then current claims.
 The claims are administered by the U.S. Department of the Interior, BLM on federally owned lands administered by the Inyo National Forest, U.S. Department of Agriculture.
 All of the claims are located in Mono County in east-central California.
 The surface rights in the area of the claims are owned by the U.S. government, with the area being subject to a surface grazing lease issued by the U.S. Forest Service.

+The claims will remain in effect for as long as the annual claim maintenance fees are paid to the U.S. government.
+The claims must also be maintained by ensuring that the claim posts and location notices are properly upright and visible.
 The claims will remain in effect for as long as the claim holding fees are paid to both the U.S. government and the county.
 The claims must also be maintained by ensuring that the claim posts and location notices are properly upright and visible.
 In addition, KORE must file and record with the Mono County Recorder an Affidavit Notice of Intent to Hold and Payment of Annual Maintenance Fee in lieu of assessment work.

-About one-half mile north of the claim block is an area of former mining activity for the extraction of kaolinite clay.
-The clay was mined from a series of small open pits and trucked off-site for processing.
-Except for this activity, there is no mining activity in or around the claim block.
+There are no other gold or silver properties known in the general area of the Long Valley property.
+About one-half mile north of the claim block is an area of previous mining activity by Standard Industrial Minerals for the extraction of kaolinite clay that was mined from a series of small open pits and trucked off-site for processing.